Jacob Greene

-Jacob Greene (born March 23, 2003) is an American soccer player who plays as a midfielder or defender for D.C.
-United in Major League Soccer.
+Jacob Greene (born March 23, 2003) is an American soccer player who plays as a midfielder or defender for USL Championship club Lexington SC.

 Club career

 D.C.
 United signed Greene on November 25, 2020, making him the club's 15th homegrown signing.
+Greene made his MLS debut on March 19, 2023, in a 3–2 defeat against New York City FC.

 International career

 In November 2021, Greene represented the United States national under-20 team at the Revelations Cup.